raviolli77/machineLearning_breastCancer_Python/notebooks/random_forest.md

 where $p_i$ is defined as the proportion of subsamples that belong to a certain target class.

+Since we are utilizing the *Gini Impurity*, the impurity measure reaches 0 when all target class labels are the same.

-We are able to access the feature importance of the model and using a helper function output the importance of our variables in descending order.
+We are able to access the feature importance of the model and using a helper function to output the importance of our variables in descending order.

 ```python